moraesvic/michelangelo/business-requirements.md

 ### Once validated, pictures must be stored in the filesystem in an efficient way, regarding disk usage.
 For that goal, picture resizing, re-encoding and compression can be used.

+1. Image resolution has to have minimal dimension of 200 pixels (either width or height)

-1. The client will make requests to 8-10 pictures at a time, and this can be a bottleneck, especially when downloaded over a mobile network.
+2. The client will make requests to 8-10 pictures at a time, and this can be a bottleneck for user experience, especially when download occurs over a mobile network.

-2. Client tests must be run using throttling.
+3. Client tests must be run using throttling.
 Values for the slowest throttling mode, **corresponding roughly to a slow 3G connection**: download rate 450 kbit/s, upload rate 150 kbit/s, latency 250ms.

-3. In the slowest throttling mode, DOMContentLoaded should happen in **less than 5 seconds**.
+4. In the slowest throttling mode, DOMContentLoaded should happen in **less than 5 seconds**.
 Transfer of all resources for the page must happen in **less than 10 seconds**.

-4. To achieve that, a good benchmark is: the average picture size should not be larger than 70 KB (before gzip compression).
+5. To achieve that, a good benchmark is: the average picture size should not be larger than 70 KB (before gzip compression).

+### The API endpoints can be benchmarked with "ab" (Apache Benchmark)

+1. It does not make a lot of sense, because the performance depends on what machine is running the server, database size, among others.
+But it is at least an indicator we can use to compare different approaches and frameworks

+2. It is reasonable to expect that the API can complete at least 50 JSON GET requests per second, when 50 users try to connect simultaneously, [using KeepAlive header and accepting compression](https://stackoverflow.com/questions/12732182/ab-load-testing) ("ab -k -H "Accept-Encoding: gzip, deflate" -n 500 -c 50 path/to/api")

 ### There will be no authentication.
 In a real case scenario, this would be a must, but it is not expected to be implemented within the limited given timeframe.